thomasloven/hass-browser_mod/README.md

 # Installation instructions

-- **First make sure you have completely removed any installation of Browser Mod 1**
+- **First make sure you have completely removed any installation of Browser Mod 1** \
+  I.e. remove `browser_mod:` from your configuration.yaml and delete the integration from the integrations page.

 - Either